Kadina, South Australia: Geography and climate

+Kadina has a semi-arid climate (Köppen: BSk), with moderately hot, dry summers and cool, wetter winters.
+The town is above Goyder's Line, and is surrounded by mallee scrub.
+It is located 8 km inland and 44 m above sea level.
+Temperatures vary throughout the year, with average maxima ranging from 30.5 C in January to 15.5 C in July, and average minima fluctuating between 15.8 C in February and 5.7 C in July.
+Annual precipitation is rather low, averaging 388.6 mm between 92.3 precipitation days.
+There are 122.3 clear days and 102.6 cloudy days annually.
+Extreme temperatures have ranged from 47.9 C on 24 January 2019 to -2.9 C on 30 August 2019.
+Extremes were combined from the closed Kadina weather station and the current Kadina AWS station.

 Governance

 Kadina is located within the local government area of the Copper Coast Council, which was formed in 1997.
 The Copper Coast Council replaced the District Council of Kadina, which existed from 1888 to 1984, and the District Council of Northern Yorke Peninsula.
 The Corporate Town of Kadina, which had existed since 1872, was previously merged into the District Council of Kadina in 1977.

 Kadina is part of the federal division of Grey and lies within the state electoral district of Narungga.

 Local economy

 Mining

 Kadina was once chiefly a copper mining town with the Wallaroo Mines being south-westerly adjacent to the township.
 Since the closure of the mine in the 1920s, agriculture has been the dominant local industry.

 Broadacre cropping

 Kadina is surrounded by lands used for broadacre cereal cropping.
 Staples such as barley, wheat as well as various oilseeds and legumes like canola, chickpeas and field peas are commonly grown in the area.
 Barley and wheat from the region is considered to be some of the best in the world.